jun-xiao-mainlinestem/2026base/doc/button_control.md

 *  If in test mode, press to scroll through auton menu

 ## Left
-*  Activate remote control mode if pressed within 5 seconds of starting the program
+*  toggle tank or arcade drive mode if the button is pressed immediately after running the program
-*  If in remote control mode, toggle WebSocket communication listening
 *  If in test mode, press to scroll backwards through auton menu

 ## A